percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xbcloud/xbcloud.rst

 .. option:: --swift-storage-url

-   xbcloud will try to get object-store URL for given region (if any specified) from the keystone response.
+   xbcloud attempts to get object-store URL for a specfied region (if any specified) from the keystone response.
 One can override that URL by passing --swift-storage-url=URL argument.